acm-ndsu/acm-ndsu.github.io/_posts/2017-07-31-meeting-minutes.md

         - Logo on website $15 for semester $25 per year
             - Between 'More Information; and 'Calendar'

 - TV Stand
      - potential sleep mode showcase sponsors / posters?

 - SIG-Comp+Linux name:
      - Sig-Learn lean towards

 - Mech-"Mini"a Discussion
      - Jordan has socket server stuff
      - Add more ideas
      - NO NEGATIVE FEEDBACK on ideas

-#To Accomplish By Next Meeting:
+# To Accomplish By Next Meeting:
 - More ideas for Mech-"Mini"a
 - Reserve QBB104

-#Next Meeting: